-What EPSON Will Do To Correct Problems.
-If you elect carry-in warranty service, please bring the product securely packaged in its original container or an equivalent, along with proof of the date of original purchase, to your EPSON Dealer or EPSON Customer Care Center.
+What EPSON Will Do To Correct Problems: If you elect carry-in warranty service, please bring the product securely packaged in its original container or an equivalent, along with proof of the date of original purchase, to your EPSON Dealer or EPSON Customer Care Center.
 EPSON will, at its option, repair or replace on an exchange basis the defective unit, without charge for parts or labor.
 When warranty service involves the exchange of the product or of a part, the item replaced becomes EPSON property.
 The exchanged product or part may be new or previously refurbished to the EPSON standard of quality, and at EPSON's option, the replacement may be another model of like kind and quality.
-EPSON's liability for replacement of the covered product will not exceed the original retail selling price of the remaining warranty period of the product covered by this limited warranty.
+EPSON's liability for replacement of the covered product will not exceed the original retail selling price of the covered product.
+Exchange or replacement products or parts assume the remaining warranty period of the product covered by this limited warranty.
 However, each replacement lamp carries the limited 90-day warranty stated above.